-In addition, Riga Planning Region will actively cooperate with local community energy stakeholders and involve them in the implementation of project activities both on regional and international level, for instance, workshops end exchange trips.
+In addition, Riga Planning Region will actively cooperate with local community energy stakeholders and involve them in the implementation of project activities both on a regional and an international level, for instance, workshops and exchange trips.

-TREA is a regional energy agency in Estonia focusing on renewable energy sources and energy efficiency in buildings, both public and residential.
-TREA inter alia develops energy action plans for municipalities and feasibility studies for district heating systems, but also renewable energy systems in buildings to make specific recommendations.
-Thereby, TREA provides independent advocacy for regional and local stakeholders, such as municipalities, communities and works closely with the Ministry of Economics and Communication as well.
+Tartu Regional Energy Agency (TREA) focuses on renewable energy sources and energy efficiency in both public and residential building within Estonia.
+TREA inter alia develops energy action plans for municipalities and feasibility studies for district heating systems.
+They also look into renewable energy systems in buildings to make specific recommendations.
+Thereby, TREA provides independent advocacy for regional and local stakeholders, such as municipalities and communities while working closely with the Ministry of Economics and Communication.

-TREA coordinates the development of policy recommendations based on the work on community energy in the RENCOPs.
-The main output of the activities will be a White Paper with suggestions on how to improve national and regional policies on community energy, to achieve sustainable energy now and in future.
+TREA coordinates the development of policy recommendations based on CE in the RENCOPs.
+The main output of the activities will be a White Paper with suggestions on how to improve national and regional policies on CE to achieve sustainable energy now and in future.

 Thermopolis Ltd. – Energy Agency of South Ostrobothnia is a non-profit company, situated in the rural region of South Ostrobothnia, western Finland.
 Thermopolis partakes in multiple development projects both regionally and internationally.
 It offers impartial energy counseling and consulting services.
 The issues promoted are renewable energy, energy efficiency and energy saving.